AngelEsquivelJr/JerseyStoreApplication/README.md

 - **Logon View**

   My desired completion date for the Logon View will be the 2nd of February.
-One week will be used to design the view, the next week to implement the code, and the remaining time to fix any problems.
-By focusing on finishing earlier than the expected due date, I will then be able to fix any mistakes that I may have after submitting.
+I will use a couple days to design the view, the next 2 weeks to implement the code, and the remaining time to fix any problems and check validation.
+My main objective is to give myself time to make sure my Logon system works properly and doesn't break with user input.

 - **Customer View**

   My desired completion date for the Customer View will be the 23rd of February.
-Again one week will be used to design the view, the next week to implement the code, and the remaining time to fix any problems.
-Again by focusing on finishing earlier than the expected due date, I will then be able to fix any mistakes that I may have after submitting.
+I will take about one week to design the view, the next week to implement the code, and the remaining time to fix any problems.
+I will take more time in design to ensure that this part of the application is as user friendly as possible.

 - **Manager View**

   My desired completion date for the Manager View will be the 25th of March.
 This time, less time will be used to design the view, about 4 days, then the next 2 weeks to implement the code, and the remaining time to fix any problems.
-Again by focusing on finishing earlier than the expected due date, I will then be able to fix any mistakes that I may have after submitting.
-I will take more time on the code here as I believe this view will require more work than others.
+I will take more time on the code here as I believe this view will require more work than the others.

 ### Development Environment